raphvrl/paper-scissors-rocks/README.md

-the paper scissors rock game work the score systeme work you must put your name to start a game the best score is not saved in the leaderboard the leaderboard is not sorted
+the paper scissors rock game work the score systeme work you must put your name to start a game the leaderboard work perfectly the leaderboard is sorted

 ## How to run it